 My Roasting Process

-As a micro-roaster i’m often asked about my roasting process.
-How i’m able to batch roast and what equipment I use to push those nice Parliament Roasting flavours.
-Well here it is, i’m going to take you through my process and give you a sneak peack into some of the equipment I use.
+As a micro-roaster, I’m often asked about my roasting process.
+How I’m able to prep for large events, bulk roast and what equipment I use to push those nice Parliament Roasting flavours.
+Well, here it is, I’m going to take you through my process and give you a sneak peek into some of my secrets.

 The Process